RebelToolbox/RebelDocumentation/getting_started/introduction/introduction_to_rebel.rst

 .. note:: The Rebel Toolbox team can't provide an open-source console export due to the
           licensing terms imposed by console manufacturers.
 Regardless of the engine you use, though, releasing games on consoles is always a lot of work.
-You can read more on that here: :ref:`doc_consoles`.
+You can read more on that here: :doc:`/tutorials/platform/consoles`.

 How does it work and look?
 --------------------------